ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Below we propose a system where nodes lose only part of their deposit for each chunk lost and only in case of deliberate cheating do they lose their entire deposit and get suspended.

 If refutation of litigation is found to be common enough, sending transactions is not desirable since it is bloating the blockchain.
-The audit challenges using the smash proof of custody described in :cite:`ethersphere2016smash` enable us to improve on this and make litigation a two step process.
+The audit challenges using the SMASH proof-of-custody described in :cite:`ethersphere2016smash` enable us to improve on this and make litigation a two step process.
 Upon finding a missing chunk, the litigation is started by the challenger sending an audit request [#]_ .

 ..  rubric:: Footnotes
 .. [#] See :cite:`ethersphere2016smash` for the explanation of particular audit types.
-In fact any audit challenge when fail should be escalated to the blockchain.
+In fact any audit challenge should be escalated to the blockchain upon failure.
 The smash smart contract provides an interface to check validity of audit requests (as challenges) and verify the various response types (as refutations).

 Multiple receipts - multiple defendants
 ----------------------------------------